FirstHR

 Send and sign the offer

-Confirm the hourly rate, tip arrangement, schedule, and start date in writing, with an offer letter the new hire can e-sign.
+Confirm the hourly rate, any tip arrangement, schedule, and start date in writing, with an offer letter the new hire can e-sign.

 Handle the paperwork